Daniel Rourke is a British born writer/artist currently based between London and Berlin.

 Portfolio of work

-I submitted my PhD in Art at Goldsmiths in April 2017.
+Daniel submitted his PhD in Art at Goldsmiths, University of London, in April 2017.
 The viva examination will take place soon.

-In my PhD – entitled ‘Figures of Posthuman Becoming‘ – I mobilise a series of speculative figures, taken from fiction, to investigate arenas under which the self-effacement and subsequent renewal of humanism as post-humanism is taking place.
-I consider not only how radical new technologies are forcing us to redefine the most basic notions of what it is to be embodied, mortal human beings, but more significantly, what it means that the practice of engaging with these technologies co-creates the very paradigms needed to understand them.
+The PhD – entitled ‘Figures of Posthuman Becoming‘ – mobilises a series of speculative figures, taken from fiction, to investigate arenas under which the self-effacement and subsequent renewal of humanism as posthumanism is taking place.
+It considers not only how radical new technologies are forcing us to redefine the most basic notions of what it is to be embodied, mortal human beings, but more significantly, what it means that the practice of engaging with these technologies co-creates the very paradigms needed to understand them.

-The /stream section of this website archives what I read, write, watch, think, research, and do as part of an ongoing experiment with aggregation and abundance.
+The /stream section of this website archives what Daniel reads, writes, watches, thinks, researches, and does as part of an ongoing experiment with aggregation and abundance.
 You can think of it as an interactive notebook and (extended) portfolio, designed for making connections and going astray.
 Click.
 All.
 The.
 Things.